The foundations of $(2n,k)$-manifolds: Complex of admissible polytopes

-Therefore, in general the CW topology is not contained in the CQ topology on $C(M^{2n}, P^{k})$.
+Therefore, in general, the sets in $C(M^{2n}, P^{k})$ which are open in the CW-topology are not necessarily open in the CQ-topology.

-The inverse inclusion does not hold as well, in general the quotient topology is not contained in CW topology on $C(M^{2n}, P^{k})$.
-We demonstrate this in the case of the Grassmann manifold $G_{4,2}$.
+The inverse inclusion does not hold as well, in general the sets in $C(M^{2n}, P^{k})$ which are open in the quotient topology are not necessarily open in the CW-topology.
+We demonstrate this in the case of Grassmann manifold $G_{4,2}$.